 For more information please check our global and in-depth sustainability page at www.skynrg.com

-To make informed decisions now and in the future, SkyNRG Americas is creating an independent Sustainability Board consisting of leading North American NGOs and scientists.
-This will be a diverse board with a growth mindset and a deep understanding of ecological and social impacts, renewable energy, sustainable aviation, innovation, low-income community needs, and the urgency to reduce aviation’s carbon footprint in North America.
-The Sustainability Board will advise SkyNRG Americas on the social and environmental sustainability aspects related to the feedstocks, development and social justice components of our new production facilities in North America, as well as provide inputs on all aspects of the business including, transparency of our operations, community outreach to local stakeholders around our facilities, policy implications and the potential impact of our growth on the aviation industry.
+To make informed decisions now and in the future, SkyNRG Americas has created an independent Sustainability Board consisting of leading North American NGOs and scientists.
+This is a diverse board with a growth mindset and a deep understanding of ecological and social impacts, renewable energy, sustainable aviation, innovation, low-income community needs, and the urgency to reduce aviation’s carbon footprint in North America.
+The Sustainability Board advises SkyNRG Americas on the social and environmental sustainability aspects related to the feedstocks, development and social justice components of our new production facilities in North America, as well as provide inputs on all aspects of the business including, transparency of our operations, community outreach to local stakeholders around our facilities, policy implications and the potential impact of our growth on the aviation industry.

 To learn more about SkyNRG’s Independent Sustainability Board please go here.